Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 - Holder-gated intelligence: the deeper per-token read surfaces, including the on-demand AI thesis on any token and its AIRGAP signal-buzz history.
 The live Launch Intelligence feed itself is open to everyone.

 The platform itself runs without a token requirement.
-The token gates the deeper intelligence and the usage discount only.
+The token gates the deeper intelligence and the free usage and discount only.

 Configuring your first agent